MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 1. Select **+New step**.

-1. Select the **Run a flow built with Power Automate Desktop** action.
+1. Select the **Run a flow built with Power Automate for desktop** action.

 1. If you’ve already created a connection with desktop flows, click the three dots in the top right and under **My connections** select **+Add new connection**.